smheidrich/non-go-terraform-provider-assessment/README.md

 Framework](https://developer.hashicorp.com/terraform/plugin/framework) will
 have some/most of the info.

-*Non-Go difficulties: ⚠ This also seems like it could be difficult, although it might be more amenable to trial-and-error debugging than the preceding lower-level parts of the protocol.*
+*Non-Go difficulties:* 😖 *This also seems like it could be difficult, although it might be more amenable to trial-and-error debugging than the preceding lower-level parts of the protocol.*